brandur/sorg/content/passages-drafts/003-kumano-kodo.md

 them out, I repaired the broken boot.
-While not quite the point of a existential alarm, I'm more than a little disturbed these days by just how disposable everything I own is.
+While not quite the point of a existential alarm, I'm more than a little disturbed these days by just how disposable everything I own tends to be.
 Half of it seems designed with planned obsolescence in mind (I can measure the year by counting how many Sennheiser earphones I send back for warranty), and half of it is just junk.
 Where possible, I've been making an effort to buy higher quality products that have some chance of longevity.

 I wore these boots for the length of our hike in Japan, and to my pleasure, the trip only had the effect of bringing